PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/human_keypoint_detection.en.md

 * Specify the path to the `.yaml` configuration file for the model（here it's `MobileFaceNet.yaml`）
 * Set the mode to model evaluation: `-o Global.mode=evaluate`
-* Specify the path to the validation dataset: `-o Global.dataset_dir` Other related parameters can be configured by modifying the fields under `Global` and `Evaluate` in the `.yaml` configuration file.
-For detailed information, please refer to [PaddleX Common Configuration Parameters for Models](../../instructions/config_parameters_common.en.md)。
+* Specify the path to the validation dataset: `-o Global.dataset_dir`
+* Other related parameters can be configured by modifying the fields under `Global` and `Evaluate` in the `.yaml` configuration file.
+For detailed information, please refer to [PaddleX Common Configuration Parameters for Models](../../instructions/config_parameters_common.en.md).
+* New Feature: Paddle 3.0 support CINN (Compiler Infrastructure for Neural Networks) to accelerate training speed when using GPU device.
+Please specify `-o Train.dy2st=True` to enable it.

 <details>
 <summary>👉 <b>More Details (Click to Expand)</b></summary>